 During 2009, the Company issued four separate 10% promissory notes (collectively, the "PCP Notes") to Paramount Credit Partners, LLC ("PCP"), an entity whose managing member is Dr. Rosenwald.
-Specifically, the PCP Notes consist of a note in the principal amount of \$1,100,000 issued on January 23, 2009, a note in the principal amount of \$100,000 issued on March 25, 2009, a note in the principal amount of \$123,000 issued on June 1, 2009 and a note in the principal amount of \$123,000 issued on June 24, 2009.
+Specifically, the PCP Notes consist of a note in the principal amount of \$1,100,000 issued on January 23, 2009, a note in the principal amount of \$100,000 issued on March 25, 2009, a note in the principal amount of \$123,000 issued on June 24, 2009.
 Interest on the PCP Notes are payable quarterly, in arrears, and the principal matures on the earlier of (i) December 31, 2013 or (ii) the completion by the Company of a transaction, subsequent to the Company's IPO, including an equity offering, sale of assets, licensing or strategic partnership, in which the Company raises at least \$5,000,000 in gross cash proceeds.
-In addition, PCP received five-year warrants ("PCP Warrants") to purchase, at an exercise price of 110% of the lowest price paid for securities in a Qualified Financing, a number of shares of the Company's common stock equal to 40% of the principal amount of each PCP Note.
-The Company allocated proceeds of \$480,049 from the sale of the PCP Notes.
+In addition, PCP received five-year warrants ("PCP Warrants") to purchase, at an exercise price of 110% of the lowest price paid for securities in a Qualified Financing, a number of shares of the Company's common stock equal to 40% of the principal amount of each PCP Note purchased divided by the lowest price paid for securities in a Qualified Financing prior to the two-year anniversary of such PCP Note.
+The Company allocated proceeds of \$480,049 from the sale of the PCP Notes to the warrants at the time of issuance, which are recorded as a debt discount and reduced the carrying values of the PCP Notes.
 Such discount is being amortized to interest expense over the term of the PCP Notes.
 As of December 31, 2010, the principal amount outstanding under these notes is \$1,573,000.
 The fair value of the warrants granted was based on the following assumptions:

-Risk-free interest rate 1.64% - 2.58%
+Risk-free interest rate 1.64% - 2.58 %

-Expected volatility 104.11% -
+Expected volatility 104.11% - %

-110.89%
+110.89

 Expected life of warrants 5 years

-Expected dividend yield 0%
+Expected dividend yield 0 %